 String of Pearls plants have very shallow roots which makes overwatering a real concern and might be why your plant is dying.
 Plant parents often keep them in a big pot but they really don’t need much space.
-If your String of Pearls is in a pot that is too big, it will take a very long time for the soil to dry out between waterings.
+If your plant is in a pot that is too big, it will take a very long time for the soil to dry out between waterings.
 This will often lead to waterlogged soil which means the roots will start to rot and your plant will begin to die.

 You want to make sure that you are using cactus and succulent potting mix as it contains the right ingredients and minerals for your plant.
 It will be well-draining and aid aeration of the soil which is super important for a String of Pearls plant.

 To solve the issue and revive your dying plant, remove and replace all of the potting mix.
 You might want to downsize the pot as less soil means it’ll dry out quicker in future.
 Carefully remove as much of the old potting mix from the root system so that it can start to recover.
 If the roots are badly damaged then trim away the worst affected areas.
 This will encourage your plant to grow new roots and not waste precious energy trying to keep the rotting ones alive.

-If your String of Pearls is very dry then it may be underwatering that is causing the issue.
+If your String of Pearls is very dry then it may be underwatering that is causing it to die.
 Again you want to be 100% sure this is causing your plant to die before you increase how much you water your String of Pearls.
 Take the plant out of the pot and see if the potting mix is bone dry.
 It will start to feel very powdery if there is no moisture.

 The worst thing you could do in this situation is go the other way and start overwatering your String of Pearls because that will also cause it to die on you.